Last Reviewed: April 2025

 In early 2016 I suffered a stroke, which was a pivotal event in my life.
-Six+ years on, I guess I am as recovered as I ever will be.
-It left me with a non-functional (left) hand and foot and I have a different outlook on life.
+Nearly ten years on, I am as recovered as I ever will be.
+My left limbs have limited functionality and my hand and foot have none.

-I have a wife and a grown-up, left-home daughter who is estranged.
+I have a ex-wife and a grown-up, left-home daughter.
 I keep them out of the blog, just to respect their privacy.

 I live in a rural location just outside Salisbury, Wiltshire, UK.
-I am about 20 miles from Stonehenge, if that means anything.
+I am about 20 miles from Stonehenge.

 Pre-Stroke: